 See Related: Best Things to do in Ely, Minnesota

 During summer, water sports, hiking, mountain biking, kayaking, and canoeing takes the day.
 During winter, things take a new but exciting turn.

-Winter sports like skiing, snowmobiling, and snowshoeing will make your stay at the park more than stimulating.
+Winter sports like skiing, snowmobiling, and snowshoeing will make your stay at the park more stimulating.
 You can get your snowshoes at the park’s visitors’ center and create those special moments.

 There are four excellent areas in the park for picnics.
 These include the main wayside picnic area, the trailhead area, the Nipisquit Lake site, and the Tettegouche Camp.

 There’s also an enclosed lodge at the Tettegouche Camp, used mainly as a warming house for winter.
-At the new visitor center, there’s an amphitheater, multi-purpose room, and a fireplace plaza.
+At the new visitor center, there’s an amphitheater, a multi-purpose room, and a fireplace plaza.
 This is all rentable if you wish to hold a picnic event there.

 5. Go Bird Watching